HadisehPourali/summarization-app-persian-and--english/README.md

 This project implements a multilingual text summarization tool using Hugging Face's API and Gradio for the user interface.
 It supports summarization in English and Persian, with automatic language detection and a fallback model for improved reliability.

+Here is the link to the app in Hugginface Spaces: https://huggingface.co/spaces/ImHadis/summarization-app

 ## Features

 - Summarizes text in English and Persian